OCA/ddmrp/ddmrp/README.rst

   important for the products which are purchased and are components in any Bill of Materials.

-B) For purchased/distributed products' buffers.
+B) For purchased/distributed products' buffers the logic is simpler.

+* In the first place the system will look if there are Vendors for the product, if so it will use the *Delivery Lead Time* of the preferred one.
-* The appropriate *Lead Time* at the bottom of the Buffer form view.
+* In case of absence of vendors, the *Lead Time* at the bottom of the Buffer form view will be used.

 Usage
 =====